sourcegraph/deploy-sourcegraph-k8s/examples/README.md

 This directory provides overlays that are ready to use for installing a pre-configured Sourcegraph instance in different environments for demonstration purposes.
 By using these overlays, you can easily deploy a Sourcegraph instance to your cluster, without the need for manually configuring all the necessary resources.

+> **Warning**
+> Please do not modify any files in this directory for deployment purposes.
+Create your overlays in the overlays directory instead.

 ## How to use

 > IMPORTANT: Always refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.